* Disclosure: This is a sponsored post and may contain external links. We assume no responsibility for any transaction between you and such parties.

 If you’re going to access unsecured WiFi connections while traveling, it is important for you to protect your devices from the potential security threats associated with using publicly accessible WiFi.
 On unsecured networks, hackers can use simple software to see what you’re doing online, which could even give them access to sensitive information such as passwords or financial logins.

 To protect your information from potential theft, you should use a Virtual Private Network (VPN) to encrypt your data while browsing on public WiFi.
-Check out this list of the best VPNs for WiFi hotspots
+Checkout this beginners guide to VPNs.

 The MyTSA app from the Transportation Safety Administration gives you 24/7 access to frequently requested information about air travel.
 You can access lists of restricted items, find the real-time status of wait times at security checkpoints at any airport and even provide feedback to TSA about your experience going through security.
 Most impressively, you can apply for the TSA Precheck program, which allows you to speed through security checkpoints.
 The MyTSA app is available for iOS and Android devices.